The Circus Starring Britney Spears: Development

 The sound was provided by Solotech.
-Front of house engineer Blake Suib explained that, "[Me] and Solotech were asked to come up with a design that blocked the least amount of seats but provided the quality and coverage that [Spears] expects and that we were looking for".
+Front of house engineer Blake Suib explained that, "[Me] and Solotech were asked to come up with a design that blocked the fewest seats but provided the quality and coverage that [Spears] expects and that we were looking for".
 The public address (PA) was made of 64 Milos that split into four hangs of 16 per hang.
 Two at the 50 yard line pointed one way and directly behind, two at the 50 yard line pointed the opposite way.
 Also present were 32 Micas; 16 per hang, pointing to the sides.
 Each one of the four hangs had its own equalization (EQ) and level control, so in case one of the speakers were louder there would be a separate EQ to compensate for any change in the tone due to the distance.
 All the components and tools used in the public address were designed by Meyer Sound Laboratories, including a software called Mapp, used to decide where to point the PA; the Simm, to analyze and time align the PA accurately; and the Galileo, used to EQ and balance all the sections of the PA.
 The speakers were self-powered with amplifiers also built by Meyer Sounds.
 There were 24 HP700 subwoofers positioned all over the arena floor, and the Simm and Galileo were used to time align.
 Spears used a Crown CM-311AE headset microphone wearing the mic's beltpack (usually hidden in color matching material) on her top or pants, she did not use in-ear monitors; instead 12 Meyer CQs were positioned, eight flown around the center ring and two on each of the smaller stages.
 Spears specifically asked Suib to make the show sound similar to a dance club.
 Solotech provided the lighting package, including a mostly Vari-Lite rig, with 80 each VL3000s and VL3500s in various positions, and 60 VL500s built into the stage deck.
 Whitehouse also had 18 PRG Bad Boy luminaires, 16 of which sat in pods that hung in various positions lower than the rest of the rig, with two more at either end of the stage.
 Each of the eight pods housed two Bad Boys, two of the VL3500s, one Robert Juliat Ivanhoe followspot with scroller under DMX control, and a Molefay.
 Fifty Martin Professional Atomic Color strobes and four front of house Robert Juliat Aramis followspots rounded out the lighting package.
 The lightning team had to rehearse for a month to prepare.
 The tour was also the first to use the touring version of the PRG Virtuoso V676 console to control the system, which was used from the beginning of the European leg until the end of the tour.
 Pyrotechnics and jets of smoke used in the show were created by Lorenzo Cornacchia of Pyrotek Special Effects and Tait Towers.